 An example of a mandrel is a rod that wood is fixed to while it is being turned.

-Origin of mandrelearlier manderil; probably from French mandrin from Provençal mandre, spindle, winch, beam (of a balance) from Classical Latin mamphur, a bow drill < IE base *menth-, to twirl from source Old Norse m?ndull, handle of a quern
+Origin of mandrelearlier manderil; probably from French mandrin from Provençal mandre, spindle, winch, beam (of a balance) from Classical Latin mamphur, a bow drill from Indo-European base an unverified form menth-, to twirl from source Old Norse m?ndull, handle of a quern

 - A spindle or an axle used to secure or support material being machined or milled.

 - A metal rod or bar around which material, such as metal or glass, may be shaped.